rsvinekar/RepData_PeerAssessment2/Project.md

 updated until the unassigned number is low and there are no more assignments.
 This is an iterative process, but once done, all replacements have been mentioned.
 Now, let the unassigned ones get a category of their own “OTHER”.
+This leaves a handful - around 4 entries which can really not be categorised, such as NORTHERN LIGHTS, NONE, MILD etc. which are just observations or dummy entries.
+We can put all these entries into “OTHER”

 ``` r
 stormdata[stormdata$EVTYPE_M=="",]$EVTYPE_M="OTHER"